 work2future has strengthened relationships with employer partners in the last year to increase placements that are aligned with industry needs. work2future will continue to provide its participants with a focused employer engagement approach, towards priority and high-growth sectors and occupations.
 For the 12-month period ending February 2020, there were 614 adult and dislocated worker clients who exited the work2future program.
 Of these 614 exited clients, 159 secured employment within work2future's Priority Sectors, with another 115 clients finding jobs in non-Priority Sector areas.
 Of note, there are an additional 340 clients for whom work2future is still verifying their employment status from EDD.
-Staff is confident that it will exceed its Career Pathway's Priority Sector placement goal of 50% for this most recent reporting period given that of these pending 340 clients, only 148 (or 44% of the pending) need to secure Priority Sector placements.
-20 work2future will continue to leverage high road workforce development initiatives which have been forged and continues to be enhanced as a result of many thought leaders in the industry, practitioners, and policy makers.
+Staff is confident that it will exceed its Career Pathway's Priority Sector placement goal of 50% for this most recent reporting period given that of these pending 340 clients, only 148 (or 44% of the pending) need to secure Priority Sector placements.19 work2future will continue to leverage high road workforce development initiatives which have been forged and continue to be enhanced as a result of many thought leaders in the industry, practitioners, and policy makers.20 work2future, the Building and Construction Trades Councils (BTCs), Working Partnerships USA (WPUSA) and other community-based organizations (CBOs), joint apprenticeship training centers (JATCs, the Santa Clara County Trades Orientation Program (TOP) has graduated, as of March 2020, nearly 350 individuals from 15 pre-apprenticeship training cohorts centered on the Multi-Craft Core Curriculum (MC3) approved by the National Building and Construction Trades Council.
+With the support of job development and career coaching from work2future and WPUSA, which operates TOP, 85% of graduates have secured placement in employment/apprenticeship within 1 year of MC3 certification with an average hourly starting wage of \$24.